strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/required/databases.md

 # Create a new database user with a secure password
 $ CREATE USER my_strapi_db_user WITH PASSWORD 'password';

-# Connect to the database as the postgres admin
+# Connect to the database as the PostgreSQL admin
 $ \c my_strapi_db_name admin_user

 # Grant schema privileges  to the user